 GU17 9UF is the nearest postcode which is the houses on the venue entrance road.

 [ 3D Landscape » ] Introduced for the 2005 Spring Series Frith Hill has proved to be a popular venue.
 The large hard standing car park right next to the start area gives good access for everyone to watch the racing.
-There is a nice mix of gravel bashes, swooping singletrack and some tricky bombholes to challenge the unwary.
+The mixed woodland of pine trees with open heathland results in a nice mix of gravel bashes, swooping single track, plenty of open woodland tracks, some testing short climbs and descents together with some tricky dips and bomb holes to challenge the unwary.

-[ Entrance Map » ] Follow the B3015, the entrance is by the two roundabouts opposite the new Deepcut housing estate (ex Barracks).
+[ Entrance Map » ] Follow the B3015, the entrance is by the roundabout opposite the new Deepcut housing estate.

 The nearest postcode is GU16 6SD.
 This is just 300m to the south of the main entrance.

 [ 3D Landscape » ] Just over the road from Frith Hill but with quite different terrain.
-Based on the end of the Chobham Ridges overlooking the Pirbright & Bisley Firing Ranges, expect a mix of short sharp steep climbs and some longer gentler ones, with fast singletrack descents.
-The car park and start arena are surrounded on three sides by much of the course so it's an ideal spectators venue.
+Based on the end of the Chobham Ridges overlooking the Pirbright & Bisley Firing Ranges and good mix of free draining pine wood and open heath.
+Expect a mix of short sharp steep climbs and some longer gentler ones, with fast single track descents.
+Plenty of interesting technical areas especially close to the canal can test your skills.
+The course can be extended to suit XC Enduro as well as classic XC with numerous excellent choices of trail to include within the course.
+The car park and start arena are surrounded on three sides by much of the course so it's an ideal spectatorís venue.

-Windmill Hill is the alternative name for Porridgepot Hill but using the arena on the playing fields on Cyprus Road.
-The course may utilise a little of the familiar Porridgepot trails but it will allow us to make different courses.
+Windmill Hill is the alternative name for Porridgepot Hill when we are using the arena and parking on the playing fields on Cyprus Road.
+The course may utilise a little of the familiar Porridgepot trails but it will allow us to extend along the fence line to make different courses.

-[ Entrance Map » ] Take the B3015 Deepcut Bridge Road, turn off east onto Blackdown Road/Newfoundland Road past the Military Museum, turn L into Cyprus Road and follow the car parking signs onto the playing field.
+[ Entrance Map » ] Take the B3015 Deepcut Bridge Road, turn off east onto Blackdown Road/Newfoundland Road, turn L at the Spar shop into Cyprus Road and follow the car parking signs onto the playing field.

 [ Map » ] Mytchett Place Road.

 GU12 5RR is the nearest postcode which is Keogh Barracks.
 If you're approaching from Mytchett continue on Mytchett Place Road past the Barracks for 600m to the venue entrance on your left.
-Once into the venue please continue past the Registration/Start area to the car park at the top of the hill.
+Once into the venue please continue to the car park at the top of the hill.

-Ash Firing Ranges is another of those areas we regularly ride.
-Its close proximity to Tunnel Hill provides for terrain of a similar nature but with trails more open due to less woodland, it's mainly heathland.
-The ground drains well thanks to the underlying gravel and sandy base.
+Ash Firing Ranges is another great venue which we occasional use when the Ranges are shut.
+Its close proximity to Tunnel Hill provides for terrain of a similar nature but with track and fire roads in more open heathland with limited woodland together with plenty of open grassed areas around the shooting butts.
+The ground drains well thanks to the underlying gravel and sandy base and gives are really good course on a variety of tracks which hold up to the weather well.

 [ Map » ] GU12 5EU is the nearest postcode on Heath Vale Bridge Road.
 Follow the red military signs off Vale Road for Ash Ranges.